 To know Christ better and make Him better known

 At the time of its creation in 1962, there were an estimated 329,000 Catholics among the East Bay’s population of 1.3 million people.
-Today within its 1,467 square miles the current estimated population of Alameda and Contra Costa counties is over 2.6 million people with a Catholic population projected above 700,000.
+Within its 1,467 square miles, the current estimated population of Alameda and Contra Costa counties is over 2.6 million people with a Catholic population projected 550,000.

 The Catholic Church throughout the diocese offers a range of service ministries assisting the elderly, the young, the poor, and the oppressed.
 As such the Church is the largest provider of social services in the East Bay, delivering shelter, meals, counseling, education and other critical services free of charge to over 500,000 people of all faiths each year.